skezyoxo/webapp-template-with-user-management/README.md

 1. Set up your environment variables:
    - Database connection string
-   - Any API keys or secrets
+   - NextAuth.js configuration
+   - OAuth provider credentials

 2. Database considerations:
    - Ensure your database is accessible from your hosting environment